 - Experiencing aggressive impulses

 Compulsive symptoms are characterized by unusual behaviors that make people feel as though they are forced to perform even though they do not want to.
-When the compulsion to act on these behaviors comes about, individuals who suffer with OCD feel powerless and cannot avoid acting on these behaviors.
+When the compulsion to act on these behaviors comes about, individuals who suffer from OCD feel powerless and cannot avoid acting on these behaviors.
 If they do not act on these behaviors, they will experience high levels of stress and anxiety.
 Some examples of compulsive symptoms can include:

 - Checking and re-checking certain tasks to ensure they have been completed